 - Number of bytes transmited per seconds.

-If you want to disable these charts, change the setting
+If you want to disable the integration with

 The eBPF collector enables and runs the following eBPF programs by default:

 process: This eBPF program creates charts that show information about process creation, VFS IO, and files removed.
 When in

 returnmode, it also creates charts showing errors when these operations are executed.

 network viewer: This eBPF program creates charts with information about

 UDPfunctions, including the bandwidth consumed by each.